 The employment guidelines, proposed by the Commission and approved by the Council, present common priorities and targets for the national employment policies.

-Specifically, they frame the scope and direction for Member States’ policy coordination and provide the basis for Country Specific Recommendations.
+Specifically, the Employment Guidelines frame the scope and direction for Member States’ policy coordination and provide the basis for Country Specific Recommendations.

-The newly proposed set of integrated guidelines reflect the new approach to economic policy-making built on investment, structural reform and fiscal responsibility.
+The integrated guidelines reflect the new approach to economic policy-making built on investment, structural reform and fiscal responsibility.

 The 4 Employment guidelines target four key domains and are structured as follows:

 - Boosting demand for labour, and in particular guidance on job creation, labour taxation and wage-setting.

 - Enhanced labour and skills supply, by addressing structural weaknesses in education and training systems, and by tackling youth and long-term unemployment.

 - Better functioning of the labour markets, with a specific focus on reducing labour market segmentation and improving active labour market measures and labour market mobility.